rsuwasiya17/Data-Pipelines-using-airflow/README.md

 - `data_quality.py`

-  Contains DataQualityOperator, which runs a data quality check by passing an SQL query and expected result as arguments, failing if the results don't match.
+  Contains DataQualityOperator, which runs a data quality check by passing an SQL query and expected result as arguments, will fail if the results don't match.

 # **Pipeline**
 ![ERD](images/dag.png)